giki-fse/cs101l/README.md

 # CS101 Lab Manual
-## Lab 2: Variables, Arthimetic Operations and Control Structures -I
+## Lab 2: Variables, Arithmetic Operations and Control Structures -I

 The aims of this lab are to cover Control Structures of C++.